radical-cybertools/ExTASY/README.md

 > * ALLOCATION

 ```
-# Change the following Radical Pilot according to use requirements
 REMOTE_HOST = 'archer.ac.uk'              # Label/Name of the Remote Machine
 UNAME       = 'username'                  # Username on the Remote Machine
 ALLOCATION  = 'e290'                      # Allocation to be charged